emilkolvigraun/esp32.env.windows/README.md

-# Micropython environment for ESP32 | Windows
+# Micropython macro for ESP32 | Windows

 This is a tool for for uploading a set of scripts to a system chip on a microcontroller.
 Basically, it relieves you from the hassle of having to manually re-upload a scipt any time you have made a change to it.
 Furthermore, *the driver will take care of flashing your device for you*.